 ####################################### END_3 ####

-Builds a library so there are no main.c
+Builds a library so there are no main.c.
+We generate dependencies

 before build: after build: